 NDEE would like to ensure projects which introduce noteworthy innovations in technology that advances the drinking water, wastewater, and nonpoint source profession are recognized and supported.
-An additional subsidy may be available for these potential innovations.
+An additional subsidy may be offered for these potential innovations as long as funds are available.
 Examples include projects that explore and elevate the drinking water quality and wastewater treatment standards and challenge the current institutional approaches to water treatment and technology.
 Projects will adhere to eligibility requirements and regulations as other SRF grant programs.
 No more than \$1,000,000 shall be used for the NIT Grant and is not part of any set-aside; thereby if these funds are available they may also be used for CWSRF loans if needed.